Email FacebookTwitterMenu burgerClose thin

 • Hotels – everything from small motels to big-chain luxury hotels

-That said, it’s important to to pay attention to sector-specific risk when investing in REITs.
+That said, it’s important to pay attention to sector-specific risk when investing in REITs.
 Hotels, for example, may not be safe investments during a recession.

 Invest in Rental Properties

 This is what most people probably think of when they hear real estate investing: buying a residential property and renting it out to tenants.
 To save money while doing this, you can also take advantage of a process called “house hacking.”
 This involves getting a residential loan for a property that you live in and rent out.
 Your tenants become your roommates, and you use their rental payments to make your mortgage payments.
 Ideally, you’ll also have extra cash left over to save or invest.
-Your own dwelling becomes your investment property.
+Your own dwelling essentially becomes your investment property.

-What’s more, if the thought of getting a call about a broken pipe in the middle of the night makes your head spin, you better have the deep pockets to hire a property manager.
+What’s more, if the thought of getting a call about a broken pipe in the middle of the night makes your head spin, you could hire a property manager, but you’ll need to make sure you have the budget to do so.

 Try Online Real Estate Platforms